pcurry/EuroPi/software/contrib/README.md

 Given values for and upper and lower rhythmic ratios, Probapoly will create a looping pattern as short as possible with no repetition of the pattern within the loop.

 *Author: [gamecat69](https://github.com/gamecat69)*
-*Labels: sequencer, performance, gates, polyrhythm, probability*
+<br>*Labels: sequencer, performance, gates, polyrhythm, probability*

 ### Radio Scanner \[ [documentation](/software/contrib/radio_scanner.md) | [script](/software/contrib/radio_scanner.py) \]
 A tool for exploring sounds and control voltage combinations by navigating a 2D plane